medizininformatik-initiative/dataportal/README.md

 [![GitHub[+] Release](https://img.shields.io/github/v/release/medizininformatik-initiative/dataportal?sort=date&display_name=tag&style=flat&logo=github&label=current)]() [![Docs](https://img.shields.io/badge/Docs-green.svg)](https://medizininformatik-initiative.github.io/dataportal/)

+> [!WARNING]
+> THIS is the main branch - for deployment please checkout a specific release tag - see current above.

 The MII Dataportal repository packages all the required tooling and software necessary to run data use projects accross multiple distributed sites with a focus on the data side of the equation.

 This includes: